severalnines/ccx-docs/docs/admin/Installation/Index.md

 - 2vCPU, 4GB RAM, 80GB Disk
 - 4vCPU, 8GB RAM, 100GB Disk

+Also, the easiest if there is a default login account called 'ubuntu' on the image.

-#### Floating IPs
+#### Floating IPs / Public IPs

-Create a pool of floating IPs.
-Each VM requires a floating IP.
+Create a pool of floating IPs (public IPs).
+Each VM requires a floating IP/public IP.

 #### Disk Space

 Disk space can either be ephemeral or block storage.
+We recommend block storage as block storage devices can be scaled.

 ## Methods to Easy Install/Quickstart CCX Installation